top of page

 Chief Revenue Officer

-Pamela came from Hotel property Management, joining sustainable consulting firm, Ecoreal.
+Pamela came from Hotel property Management, joining ecoREAL Solutions, a sustainable consulting firm.
 She entered the City of Portland sponsored Harvard MBA program for small business owners.
-She has worked on numerous LEED workshops and Charrettes, attended the Cleveland Clinics first Well Building workshop.
+She has worked on numerous LEED workshops and Charrettes, and attended the Cleveland Clinics first WELL Building workshop.

 She worked closely with The Portland Building to be the first registered municipal building in the Northwest for International Well Building Certification.
-Pamela worked with Sheltered Market to attend LEED education programs to help enable them to work on larger, and government work.
+Pamela worked with Sheltered Market to attend LEED education programs to help enable them to work on larger government work.

 James Hickman